The Creation of Woman

 Consider the number ‘three’ as an example.
 It is a triangular number because three of something may be formed into a triangle.
 Not all numbers can form triangles and therefore not all numbers are ‘triangular’ – try making the shape of a triangle with two or four billiard balls (or any suitable object) as it cannot be done!
 With three, however, a triangle is easily formed.

 The picture below is a triangle constructed from 15 billiard balls.
 This equal-sided triangle of 15 balls means that the number ‘15’ is a triangular number and because there are five rows, it is the fifth triangular number (in mathematics).
 Note that triangular numbers become rarer as numbers become higher.

-The reason for this mathematical detail about triangular numbers is because the Bible uses triangular numbers (as will be shown with examples below), to label certain individuals or ‘groups’ just before a major divine intervention!
+The reason for this mathematical detail about triangular numbers is because we have just seen with Adam and Eve that the Bible uses triangular numbers to indicate major divine interventions of God!

-But before looking at these biblical examples, consider the following verse:
+Before looking at some biblical examples, consider the following verse:

 Revelation 13:18 Here is wisdom.
 Let him who has understanding calculate the number of the beast, for it is the number of a man: His number is 666.